Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Extended List of Reviewed Papers

 \cite{p15_yuan2022efficient} proposes a novel FL protocol where a subset of all centers available online are selected to participate in each FL round by calculating the difference between the aggregated global and local feature contribution (using SHAP~\cite{lundberg_unified_2017}).
 A more efficient and improved performance is shown when using this selection.

 \cite{p41_chen2022explainable} proposes the first counterfactual explanation method for VFL.
-They show the validity by retraining VFL models on banking data while leaving out a varying number of features with respect to their counterfactual importance rate and comparing against random selection of variables.
+They show the validity by retraining VFL models on banking data while leaving out a varying number of features concerning their counterfactual importance rate and comparing them against a random selection of variables.

 \cite{p84_hou2021mitigating} uses explanation methods such as GradCAM~\cite{selvaraju_grad-cam_2020} to detect whether each participant is using malicious data to enact a backdoor attack by developing so-called detection filters.
 These consist of a classifier and an explanation method that identify a likely backdoor attack and triggering features in the input data, respectively.
 The effectiveness of various explanation methods with different classifiers is tested, strengthening the FL process against backdoor attacks.